Effective January 29, July 9, and December 17, 2021, this policy has been revised. For individual changes, see the redlined version.

 - A list of all those who will attend the hearing, along with an invitation to object to the appointed adjudicator.
 This must be raised with the Title IX Coordinator at least 2 business days prior to the pre-hearing meeting.

 - Information on how the hearing will be recorded and on access to the recording for the parties after the hearing.

-- A statement that if any party or witness does not appear at the scheduled hearing, the hearing may be held in their absence, and the party’s or witness’s testimony and any statements given prior to the hearing will not be considered by the adjudicator.
+- A statement that if any party or witness does not appear at the scheduled hearing, the hearing may be held in their absence.
 For compelling reasons, the adjudicator may reschedule the hearing.

 - Notification that the parties may have the assistance of a hearing advisor of their choosing at the hearing and will be required to have one present for any questions they may desire to ask.
 The party must notify the Title IX Coordinator if they do not have a hearing advisor, and the University of Iowa will appoint one.
 Each party must have a hearing advisor present.
 There are no exceptions.